MarkusHumetus/Image_sports_classification/README.md

 ## Methodology

+1. Load and Check initial images and to homogenize formats and confirm its availability.

+2 -> Wep scrapping of new images for each sport to increas##e the training set.

+3 -> Validate new images: content and size.

+4 -> Split images to 3 squared images with no aspect ratio distortion.

+5 -> Generation of arrays with images at the proper size and lists with labelling (testing/validation array included)

+6 -> Create different Convolutional Neural Network/CNN: the simplest one, with augmented images, adding an initial pretained model.

 1. Load,  Explore and Transform dara (images&labels)
 2. Construct different Convolutional Neuronal Networks and train them.
 3. Screening classification by machine Learning.